-Last true heir of Léopold Auer’s, Dmitri Makhtin uses virtuosity to enhance emotion.
+The last true heir of Léopold Auer, Dmitri Makhtin uses virtuosity to enhance emotion.

-Born in St Petersburg in 1975, Dmitri Makhtin started his musical education at the age of four with his parents, both professional violinists, and joined the Music School for gifted children in 1981.
-In 1989, he won the first prize at the Russian violonists competition.
-In 1990, he obtained a scholarship from the Young Musicians Foundation and of the Idyllwild Arts Academy (California), and then studied with P. Hirshhorn and H. Krebbers.
+Born in St Petersburg in 1975, Dmitri Makhtin started his musical education at the age of four with his parents, who were both professional violinists, and was admitted to the Music School for gifted children in 1981.
+In 1989, he won first prize at the Russian violonists’ competition.
+In 1990, he ob-tained a scholarship from the Young Musicians Foundation and the Idyllwild Arts Academy (Califor-nia), and studied with P. Hirshhorn and H. Krebbers.
 He is also a prizewinner at international com-petitions such as the Kloster Schontal, Niccolò Paganini, Louis Spohr, Tibor Varga, Montréal, Sibeli-us and Praetoria Competitions.

-Dmitri Makhtin is regularly invited to festivals of Saint Petersburg, Lisbon, PietraSanta, La Folle Journée in Nantes and Tokyo, La Roque d’Anthéron, Menton, Salzburg, Radio France Montpellier, Saint-Denis Music Festival, Automne en Normandie, C’est pas Classique Festival in Nice, Piano Folies in Touquet (France) or Lake Como International Festival in Italy.
-He also performs recitals and chamber music in the most prestigious venues in the world: the Centre for Fine Arts in Brussels, Lincoln Center in New York, Saint Petersburg Philharmonia, Tivoli Vredenburg in Utrecht, Pushkin Museum in Moscow, Salle Pleyel in Paris, Amsterdam Concertgebouw…
+Dmitri Makhtin is a regular guest at the festivals of Saint Petersburg, Lisbon, PietraSanta, La Folle Journée in Nantes /Tokyo/ Yekaterinburg, La Roque d’Anthéron, Menton, Salzburg, Radio France Montpellier, Saint-Denis Music Festival, Automne en Normandie, C’est pas Classique Festival in Nice, Piano Folies in Touquet (France) or Lake Como International Festival in Italy.
+He also performs recitals and chamber music in the most prestigious venues in the world: the Centre for Fine Arts in Brussels, Lincoln Center in New York, Saint Petersburg Philharmonia, Tivoli Vredenburg in Utrecht, Pushkin Museum in Moscow, Amsterdam Concertgebouw, Chamber Hall of Bulgaria, Lithuania National Philharmonic Hall …

-He plays chamber music with Plamena Mangova, Andrei Korobeinikov, Boris Berezovsky, Alexander Kniazev, Alexei Ogrintchouk, Miguel Da Silva and Renaud Capuçon.
+He plays chamber music with Plamena Mangova, Andrei Korobeinikov, Boris Berezovsky, Alexander Kniazev, Muza Rubackyte, Alexei Ogrintchouk, Miguel Da Silva and Renaud Capuçon.
 Dmitri Makhtin and Katerina Barsukova created the Bach on sand project and perform as a duet in concerts com-bining music and sand-paint.